-Citibank Europe Plc, operating from its Dutch branch office, has been appointed Custodian of the Fund within the meaning of Section 4:62m, Subsection 1 of the Wft.
-The Custodian is responsible for supervising the Fund insofar as required under and in accordance with the applicable legislation.
-The Custodian and the Dutch branch office of Citibank Europe Plc have entered into an agreement concerning Custody (the Custody Agreement).
-A copy of this agreement may be requested from the Manager free of charge.
+The fund has appointed J.P.
+Morgan Bank Luxembourg S.A., Amsterdam Branch, operating from its Dutch branch office, as Depositary of the Fund within the meaning of Section 4:62m, Subsection 1 of the Wft.
+The Depositary is responsible for supervising the Fund insofar as required under and in accordance with the applicable legislation.
+The Manager and the Dutch branch of J.P.
+Morgan Bank Luxembourg S.A. have concluded an agreement concerning custody (the Depositary Agreement).
+Upon request, the Depositary Agreement will be made available to Shareholders by the Manager at a charge equivalent to no more than the cost of producing a copy thereof.

-The Custodian holds the assets of the Investment Institution in custody.
-The Custodian confirms that these assets have been acquired by the Investment Institution and that is recorded in the accounts.
-The Custodian has appointed Citibank N.A.
-London branch to carry out this custodial duty.

-Up-to-date information concerning the outsourcing will be provided at the request of Shareholders.
+The Depositary holds the assets of the Investment Institution in custody.
+The Depositary confirms that these assets have been acquired by the Investment Institution and that this is recorded in the accounts.
+The Depositary will carry out this custodial duty.
+Up-to-date information concerning any delegation will be provided at the request of Shareholders.